 We all know that in today’s digital world, content is king.
-It is the lifeblood of business success: the key to increasing rankings in Serps, building brand awareness, and ultimately attracting new customers.
+It is the lifeblood of business success: the key to increasing rankings in the SERPs, building brand awareness, and ultimately attracting new customers.

 Creative campaigns that go viral and set the web on fire are what every brand strives for.